shiftyrose/shifty/README.md

 `Idea by TOR`

 #### Role Description
 Use the Kill button repeatedly next to a player to douse oil onto them.
-The player is doused when they are marked by a full orange circle.<br>
+The player is doused when they are marked by a full orange circle.
 To win, douse all players and ignite them by using the Pet button.<br>

 ### Game Options
 |            Name              |                                        Description                                      |     Type     |  Default  |